Shop Apotheke Europe (ETR:SAE) Given a €150.00 Price Target by Hauck & Aufhaeuser Analysts

-Hauck & Aufhaeuser set a €150.00 ($168.54) price objective on Shop Apotheke Europe (ETR:SAE) in a research note published on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Hauck & Aufhaeuser set a €150.00 ($168.54) price objective on Shop Apotheke Europe (ETR:SAE) in a report issued on Monday, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Shop Apotheke Europe N.V. owns and operates online pharmacies in Germany, Austria, Switzerland, Belgium, the Netherlands, France, Italy, and Spain.
 It provides non-prescription medications, over-the-counter medications, and pharmacy-related beauty and personal care products.
 The company was founded in 2001 and is headquartered in Venlo, the Netherlands.